falkrafa/falkrafa/README.md

-- 👋 Hi, I’m Rafael Falk
-- 👀 I’m interested in
-- 📚 I’m currently learning Computer science at Cesar School
+ - 📚 Currently studying computer science at Cesar School
-- 💞️ I’m looking to collaborate on ...
+ - 🏆 My hobbies are reading, watching anime, playing basketball and games with friends.
+ - 📋 Goals: self-accomplishment, stability and freedom
-- 📫 How to reach me: e-mail - rafaelmartinsfalk2@gmail.com
+ - 📫 How to reach me: e-mail - rafaelmartinsfalk2@gmail.com or rmf2@cesar.school

 <!---
 falkrafa/falkrafa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.